 - Accuracy – for example, as the baseball season progresses and tiredness levels increase, pitching and batting accuracy levels tend to fall.
 Good sleeping habits can minimise this deterioration.

-- Studies have shown that athletes with better sleep and resting habits suffer less injuries.
+- Studies have shown that athletes with better sleep and resting habits suffer fewer injuries.

+How many hours of sleep do athletes need, and does it vary by sport?
 Interestingly, there is a clear difference between team and individual sports when it comes to how much sleep professional athletes require.
 Research shows that individual sport athletes sleep on average 6.5 hours a night while team sports came in at 7 hours.
 It was also reported that individual athletes were more prone to taking a nap.
 Two icons from the modern era of sport would seem to confirm this theory.
 Serena Williams, 39 times Grand Slam tennis winner reached her tenth Wimbledon final only 10 months after giving birth – a fact she partly puts down to her unwavering commitment to regular sleep routines, high quality mattresses and pillows and regular daytime naps.
-From the world of team sports, New England Patriots legend Tom Brady likes his 8 hours, going to bed during the season at 830pm (often before his kids) and rising at 530 am – and at 39 years of age and still at the peak of his powers, he would seem to have found the perfect sleeping method.
+From the world of team sports, football legend Tom Brady likes his 8 hours, going to bed during the season at 830pm (often before his kids) and rising at 530 am – and at 39 years of age and still at the peak of his powers, he would seem to have found the perfect sleeping method.

 It’s not only at elite level that sleep is being leveraged to increase performance levels – this part-time soccer team from England identified the importance of quality rest.
 By carefully analysing everything from bedroom temperature to body positions when sleeping, each player was given an individual rest plan.
 The club also went to the expense of having special mattresses and pillows made for each player with their individual characteristics in mind.
 As a result, recovery after matches improved exponentially as did decision making during games.
 The new strategy also improved the player’s stamina levels which led to positive results on the field.
 The culmination of this being when the team managed to turn a 0-3 deficit 15 minutes from full-time into a 4-3 win.
 Luck?
 These players and staff might tell you otherwise.